schwarzenbergf/irtrans/README.md

 `event`  | Event Triggers from (learned) Remotes `service` | Service call for each Remote to send IR commands

+## Requirements
+iRTrans appliances are devices which are able to send and receive (and to learn) IR (infrared) signals.
+For more details see [here](http://www.irtrans.de/en/shop/lan.php).
+This integration supports only so called `LAN` devices (which have an Ethernet or WiFi connection).
+It has been tested with a device with IR Database and works probaly just with such a device.
+Learning of IR signals is not (yet) supported.
+There are good [applications](http://www.irtrans.de/en/download/) from iRTrans GmbH to do this.

 ## How it works
-This integration adds support for [iRTrans Ethernet devices](http://www.irtrans.de/en/shop/lan.php) to Home Assistant.
-For now it has been testet with *iRTrans LAN DB (with database) devices* only.
 The communication with the iRTrans device follows [these API rules](https://www.irtrans.de/download/Docs/iRTrans%20TCP%20ASCII%20Interface_EN.pdf).

 The basic procedure works as follows: